-Direct mail gets attention.
-Despite still being unpopular with some recipients, direct mail is a proven way to gain responses.
-According to the Direct Marketing Association’s 2015 Response Rate report, direct mail actually outperforms digital channels.
-The DMA report indicates direct mail gets a 3.7% response rate while all digital channels combined achieve a 0.62% response.
+Direct mail is a proven way to get responses.
+According to the Direct Marketing Association’s 2015 Response Rate report, direct mail actually outperformed digital channels.
+The DMA report indicated direct mail achieved a 3.7% response rate while all digital channels combined got a 0.62% response.

 The number of direct mail projects we do at Perfect supports the notion that it still works.
 We print and mail a lot of direct mail for our clients.
-We do high-value custom packaged mailers, discount-offering postcards, and the tried-and-true direct mail fundraising letter.
-Recently, we held a call with a client looking for ways to impact response for an upcoming letter campaign.
+We produce high-value dimensional mailers, discount-offering postcards, and the tried-and-true direct mail fundraising letter.
+Recently, we held a call with a customer looking for ways to impact response for an upcoming letter campaign.

 Envelopes at 9 x 13 can be costly, however, and writing addresses by hand doesn’t scale for large mailings.
 So the client wanted to discuss other factors that could improve response.
-Since their testing had included messaging and calls to action, we focused on a few other features of the envelope.
+Since their testing had included messaging and calls to action, we focused on other potential envelope features.

 Color – Although a potentially costly option, using color envelopes can gain attention and increase response.
-Solid-color envelopes stand out against much of the mail being delivered.
-Color offers the chance to present a unique and creative image.
+Color envelopes stand out against much of the mail in a person’s mailbox.
+Color offers the chance to present a unique and creative brand image.

 Font – Although writing addresses by hand is definitely not an option for large mailings, there are plenty of script fonts available that mimic handwriting.
 Although obviously not authentic, they are a way to leverage the success handwriting seems to have on response while maintaining scalability.

-Stock – An often underused technique to increase response is stock choice.
+Stock – Stock choice is an underused technique to increase response.
 Using a textured envelope can increase response by engaging the recipient’s sense of touch.
-There is often a subliminal impact of texture that causes the recipient to interact further with the piece, usually resulting in them opening the envelope.
+Texture often provides a subliminal impact that causes the recipient to interact further with a piece, usually resulting in them opening the envelope.